 You might not realise it, but Call Lane actually starts at the other side of the Corn Exchange, just by the Kirkgate entrance to Leeds Market, and it’s got a couple of Leeds’ favourite bars to try out…

-You might have to be a member of the Illuminati to find the entrance, but when you do The Maven cocktail lounge is one of the most rewarding bars to visit in Leeds.
-Dressed up in its pre-Prohibition American style, it’s a novel way of adding a different dimension to the existing Call Lane offering, bringing a sense of elegance in amidst the chaos.
+You might have to be a member of the Illuminati to find the entrance to The Maven cocktail lounge, but when you do, you’ll uncover one of the best bars in Leeds.
+Dressed up in a cool pre-Prohibition America decor, it’s a novel way of adding a different dimension to the existing Call Lane offering, as it brings a sense of elegance amidst the chaos.

 And what do you order?
-Well being a cocktail lover’s paradise, take your pick.
-They present their own take on the classics, such as the Spiced Daiquiri, and offer up original incarnations (try the Smoking Tommy if you’re a margarita fan) as well as having one of the finest collections of spirits you’ll find in a Leeds bar, so if you can’t find the cocktail you want, just ask them as they’ll be able to make it for you.
+Well being a cocktail lover’s paradise, you can take your pick.
+They present their own take on the classics, such as the Spiced Daiquiri, and offer up original incarnations (try the Smoking Tommy if you’re a margarita fan).
+They have one of the finest collections of spirits you’ll find in a Leeds bar, so if you can’t find the cocktail you want, just ask them as they’ll be able to make it for you.

 The Maven, 1st Floor, 1 Call Lane, Leeds, West Yorkshire, LS1 7DH.

 If you’re after something a little heavier, with drinks served alongside a fair helping of Black Sabbath or Mastodon, Bad Apples may well be the Call Lane bar you’ve been looking for.
 The rock fan’s ideal soundtrack (they even promise no Morrissey – ever) and skeletons in the floor make for a buzzing atmosphere, one that’s quite different to its neighbours.